 Chrondrocytes are proteins found on cell surfaces that are responsible for the binding of antibodies within the synovial cavity.
 The endocannabinoid system is postulated to downregulate chondrocyte proliferation.

-T cells are central to the inflammatory cascade and know to produced many signaling mediators.
-RA is characterized by an overexpression of T cells.
+T cells are central to the inflammatory cascade and known to produce many signaling mediators.
+RA is characterised by an overexpression of T cells.
 The endocannabinoid anandamide inhibits proliferation of cytokines.
-CB2 agonists mediates anandamide reuptake.
+CB2 agonists mediate anandamide reuptake.
 Generally the ECS, and especially CB2, has been shown to mediate the role of T cell-induced inflammation.

-B cells, especially ‘memory’ white blood cells, produce antiboides and are the source of the rheumatoid factor (an antibody characteristic of RA).
+B cells, especially “memory” white blood cells, produce antibodies and are the source of the rheumatoid factor (an antibody characteristic of RA).
 B cells exacerbate inflammation by unnecessarily activating T cells.
 Additionally B cells both respond to and produce chemokines and cytokines which produce inflammation.
 CB2 receptors on B cells have been shown to downregulate B cell proliferation.